erictleung/tutorial-vim/vim-tutorial.md

 ## Overview

-What is vim?
+What is Vim?

-Why use vim?
+How to Vim?
+Basics concepts in Vim

-Basics concepts in vim
+Why use Vim?

 Open and close a file

 Seven Habits of Effective Text Editing 2.0

-Movements in vim, hjkl
+Movements in Vim, `hjkl`

 `vimtutor`, Adventures, and Golf